beekhof/rss-operator/README.md

 $ kubectl delete -f example/cluster.yaml
 ```

-### RSS operator recovery
+### Replication operator recovery

-If the RSS operator restarts, it can recover its previous state.
+If the replication operator restarts, it can recover its previous state.
 Let's walk through in the following steps.

 ```